 WHY "CHASE HILL" ?

-Although most of us hadn’t yet realized it, in many ways the house functioned like a very loose school for arts and humanities, with my mother’s generous and ebullient spirit as our guide.
+Although most of us hadn’t yet realized it, in many ways the house functioned like a very loose school for arts and humanities, with my mother’s generous, ebullient spirit as our guide.
 Despite my training, my many years in universities and my degrees, it was that spirit and those years at Chase Hill which most deeply influenced the teacher I became: at the Chase Hill School, the old principles of genuine welcoming and appreciation are as strong as ever.
-While the primary goal of our programs is to teach students to write exceptionally well, inherent in that goal lies a subtler one: to provide a space where students can fearlessly develop their own ideas, their own styles of thinking, and their unique voices as writers–and where they can trust that their expression of such things will be appreciated.
-So the name “Chase Hill” denotes not so much a literal place as an ethos, an atmosphere of intellectual activity and invitation, where creative minds and their developing ideas find both support and guidance.
+While the primary goal of our programs is to teach students to write exceptionally well, inherent in that goal lies a subtler one: to provide such a welcoming space that students can fearlessly develop their own ideas, their own styles of thinking, and their unique voices as writers.
+So the name “Chase Hill” denotes not so much an actual place as an ethos, an atmosphere of intellectual activity and invitation, where creative minds and their developing ideas find both support and guidance.

 Finally, and oddly enough, even the two words (chase, hill), and the strange imperative they form, seem appropriate here, as well: like the runner, the writer is aware that there is always another, and yet another hill to climb in the often-stumbling process of getting every word right.
 But the writer who is lucky enough to know the joy of writing doesn’t dread such hills–she chases them.
 To experience writing with such joy, tenacity and courage is to experience what it means to be “a writer”—ultimately, this is our greatest wish for every Chase Hill student.